ngocbd/evm-token-indexer/README.md

 # EVM TOKEN INDEXER

-node, typescript, ethers, typeorm, postgresql
+node, typescript, ethers, typeorm, postgresql, redis cache

 - Provide proper `.env` file in root directory, an example can be found in `.env.example`.
+- set `PRODUCTION` key in `.env` to `1` for using production mode (connect to remote redis, remote posgressql, remote rabbitmq,..)

 # Available scripts